 Male pattern hair loss appears in nearly half of males over the age of fifty.
-With male pattern hair loss, sufferers can experience increases in low self-esteem, body-image dissatisfaction, and general psychological distress.
+With male pattern hair loss, sufferers can experience low self-esteem, body-image dissatisfaction, and general psychological distress.
 In men, hair loss has a close relationship with androgen and the hormone dihydrotestosterone or DHT.
 Men with lower amounts of DHT typically experience less hair loss.
 Hair loss usually spreads in an M pattern where the hairline recedes backward.
 Hair can also thin around the crown, creating a bald spot on top of the head.
 Left untreated, male pattern hair loss will nearly always progress to full baldness.
 Once baldness has occurred in an area, only hair transplant surgery remains a viable treatment option.
 This is why early intervention is the key to keeping and restoring hair for men.

 Female pattern hair loss is known to affect half of women by the time they reach the age of 653.
 The majority of women who do suffer from hair loss will experience it after menopause.
 The condition is hereditary but is also closely linked to hormone levels, specifically with testosterone levels.
 Female pattern baldness appears in three stages.
 First, thinning hair develops along the natural parting of your hair.
 Then, the part widens exposing more and more scalp.
 Finally, thinning spreads to the point where hair becomes sparse enough to see through to the scalp.

-The good news is the follicles remain intact and it can be reversible, when the underlying condition is treated.
+Alopecia areata is a sudden loss of hair resulting in patchiness, which is often temporary.
+This is an autoimmune disease wherein the immune system attacks the hair follicle.
+The good news is the follicles remain intact, which means this type of hair loss can be reversible as the underlying condition is treated.
 It occurs when the signal that usually happens during the telogen phase of hair growth seemingly occurs earlier and for a high number of hairs in a given area.
 This causes the body to shed hairs from follicle, bulb and all.

-This condition can be seen in adults, as well as young children.
+This condition can be seen in adults as well as young children.
 Usually, full regrowth of hair is expected.

 Trichotillomania is a condition that mostly occurs in children in which they pull out their own hair.
 This is typically an attempt to self-soothe through a period of extreme stress or even PTSD.

-This fairly common condition is characterized by cyclical diffuse (all-over) thinning of hair on scalp.
+This fairly common condition is characterized by cyclical diffuse (all-over) thinning of hair on the scalp.
 It’s a temporary hair thinning as a result of a change in the follicle growth cycle, usually caused by stress or disease.
 When someone has fallen ill and their hair thins, this is usually the cause.
 It will typically reverse itself once the patient is healthy again.

-Infections: Ring Worm and Folliculitis
+Infections: Ringworm and Folliculitis

-Ring worm and folliculitis are two of the most common infections which can cause hair loss.
-Usually this hair loss is temporary and resolves once the infection is treated.
+Ringworm and folliculitis are two of the most common infections which can cause hair loss.
+Usually, this hair loss is temporary and resolves once the infection is treated.

 There are certain treatments that work best for each cause of hair loss, and there are some treatments that won’t work at all for certain types of hair loss.